 As soon as you start working, keep in mind that each pair of brows is an advertisement.
 Take advantage of every opportunity to show your client you know your craft, but pay attention to every aspect of your business, especially client relations.

-The average price of a microblading session, which lasts about an hour and a half, is from $400 to $1000.
+The average price of a microblading session, which lasts about an hour and a half, is around $600.
 So you could potentially make a 4-figure income in a single day.